MohsenUSA/TaskManager/README.md

 ### Adding Tasks

-**Method 1: Import from Excel**
+**Method 1: Import from the database**
-1. Open Database.xlsx in Excel
+1. Open Database.xlsx in the database
 2. Fill in task details in the Tasks sheet (starting from Row 4)
 3. Drag and drop the file into the application

 **Method 2: Edit Exported File**
-1. Click **"📊 Export to Excel"** to download current tasks
+1. Click **"📊 Export Report"** to download current tasks
 2. Edit the exported file
 3. Re-import the modified file

 ### Managing Tasks

 #### **All-Day Tasks**
-- Leave the Time column blank in Excel to create all-day tasks
+- Leave the Time column blank in the database to create all-day tasks
 - All-day tasks appear in a blue-bordered section at the top
 - Displayed vertically (same layout as timed tasks)
 - Shows "📅 All Day" badge instead of time